|Semester 1 Credit Value:||10|

 |Semester 2 Credit Value:||10|

-This module focuses on the history, forces and processes of globalisation, including international market development, economic growth and global governance institutions, and outlines the critical global challenges of the 21st Century.
+This module focuses on patterns and processes of globalization (i.e., economic, social, cultural, political, and environmental) and the critical global challenges of the 21st Century.

 The syllabus is structured so to provide the grounds on which the following questions can be answered:

-4. What are the major economic processes and mechanisms underlying globalisation?
+2. What are the major patterns and processes underlying globalization?

-5. What are the major global institutions governing globalisation?
+3. What are the major global institutions and what are their roles?

-8. What are the major critiques of present patterns and processes of globalisation and what are the implications for the future?
+7. What are the societal the implications for the future?

 |Guided Independent Study||Assessment preparation and completion||1||64:00||64:00||N/A|